Falling Tree Limb Accident Lawyers

 - Insect and vermin infestation

-High winds, heavy snow, constant rain and aging are all factors that can create a hazardous situation of falling limbs or collapsing trees that are impossible to avoid.
+High winds, heavy snow, constant rain and aging are all factors that can create a hazardous situation of falling limbs or toppling trees that are impossible to avoid.
 The sheer weight of the tree and the speed of its collapse while falling vertically to the ground often produces significant physical damage to humans and property.
-Victims of tree accidents often suffer significant injuries that can include:
+Victims of tree accidents often suffer substantial injuries that can include:

 - Traumatic brain injury and head trauma